covid-19-sds/covid-19-sds.github.io/index.md

 <br>

-# Effectiveness of social distancing strategies for protecting a community from a pandemic with a data- driven contact network based on census and real-world mobility data
+# Effectiveness of social distancing strategies for protecting a community from a pandemic with a data-driven contact network based on census and real-world mobility data

 <br>